verenaHeusser/adversarial_interpretation_manipulation/README.md

-# Why you shouldn’t trust me: A survey on Adversarial ModelInterpretation Manipulations
+# Why you shouldn’t trust me: A survey on Adversarial Model Interpretation Manipulations

 This repository contains the code of my seminar article 'Why you shouldn’t trust me: A survey on Adversarial ModelInterpretation Manipulations'.
 For this article, I have investigated diverse methods from Explainable / Interpretable AI and have played with the code of some of the open source implementations of both